Jahinislit/Get-Things-Done/README.md

 ## 🙌 Credits

-Built with ❤️ by [Your Name] as a learning project on productivity and React Native development.
+Built with ❤️ by Jahin Halder as a learning project on productivity and React Native development.

 ---